-This “Glockner Loop” segment of the Eagle Walk offers the best of Granatspitz Mountains as it skirts glaciers, summits a significant notch in the Hohe Tauern Range, drops down tussock slopes and delivers lake views, all while under the watchful guise of majestic snow and ice-crowned Großglockner Peak.
-From Sudetendeutsche Hut, the trail skirts Gradötz Glacier and ascends 2,848-metre Gradötz Notch, before dropping down into Dorfertal Valley to Kalser Tauernhaus Lodge.
-Once there, you either rest and play for the day, or, if you are up for the extra effort, take the one-hour detour for Dorfersee Lake, an aquatic gem wrapped in gorgeous scenery.
+This “Glockner Loop” segment of the Eagle Walk offers the best of Granatspitz Mountains as it skirts glaciers, summits a significant peak in the Hohe Tauern Range, drops down tussock slopes and delivers lake views, all while under the watchful gaze of the majestic snow-covered and ice-crowned Großglockner, Austria's highest mountain.
+From the Sudetendeutsche Hütte, the trail skirts the Gradötz glacier and ascends the 2,848-metre Gradötz peak before dropping down into the Dorfertal Valley to the Kalser Tauernhaus lodge.
+Once there, you can either rest for the day, or, if you are up for the extra effort, take the one-hour detour to Dorfersee lake, an aquatic gem wrapped in gorgeous scenery.

-Eagle View ·Großer Muntanitz is the highest peak of Granatspitz Range.
-Peak baggers may want to nab its pinnacle, but less adventurous souls will be perfectly content staying on the trail and watching it as it hovers at 3,232 metres.
-The way-marked access from Sudetendeutsche Hut is quite easy to negotiate in dry weather.
-If the weather is clear, you’ll have wonderful views of Großglockner to the east and Venediger Range to the west.
+Eagle View ·Großer Muntanitz is the highest peak in the Granatspitz Mountains.
+Peak baggers may want to nab its pinnacle, but less adventurous souls will be perfectly content staying on the trail and watching it as it hovers above at 3,232 metres.
+The way-marked access from Sudetendeutsche Hütte is quite easy to negotiate in dry weather.
+If the weather is clear, you’ll have wonderful views of the Großglockner to the east and the Venediger Range to the west.

-Eagle Kick ·Although the Eagle Walk runs below Gradötz Glacier, it can be treacherous in snow or adverse weather conditions and intimidating to an unseasoned hiker.
-A section of the trail crosses the steep hillside of Gradötz Notch that can retain snow until late in the season; hikers without adequate gear and experience are better off waiting until the snow has melted down before tackling Gradötz Notch; so before heading out, be sure to check with innkeepers or local tourist information offices to make sure this route is accessible.
+Eagle Kick ·Although the Eagle Walk runs below the Gradötz glacier, it can be treacherous in snow or adverse weather conditions and intimidating to an unseasoned hiker.
+A section of the trail crosses the steep Gradötz ridge that can retain snow until late in the season; hikers without adequate gear and experience are better off waiting until the snow has melted before tackling this section.
+Before heading out, be sure to check with innkeepers or local tourist information offices whether this route is accessible.